alcrene/emd-falsify/src/emd_falsify/emd.md

        The easiest way to make an arbitrary callable serializable is probably to use a `dataclasses.dataclass`: use class attributes for the parameters, and define the PPF in the __call__ method.
-(Scityping has built-in support for dataclasses with simply data types.)
+(Scityping has built-in support for dataclasses with simple data types.)

     """
     risk_samples = np.asarray(risk_samples)